Can always staying positive be bad for our health?

 4. Make time for self-care

-Any self-care activities you find effective, or that calm and relax you, will be beneficial.
-Studies have consistently shown that exercise is beneficial to emotional stress, including a 2015 study published in the journal Cognition and Emotion which found people experiencing difficult emotions regulated those emotions better after moderate aerobic exercise, such as jogging.
+Any self-care activities you find effective, or that calm and relax you, can be beneficial.
+Studies have consistently shown that exercise is beneficial to emotional stress, including a study published in the journal Cognition and Emotion that found people experiencing difficult emotions regulated those emotions better after moderate aerobic exercise, like jogging.

 HOW TO MANAGE STRESS

 Reclaim calm with these expert-approved approaches to dealing with stress and anxiety.